 One hundred percent of tree material removed during the preconstruction activity was recycled or salvaged by Green Waste Recycle Yard in Richmond, California.

-Many of the piles for the high viaduct will be 12 feet in diameter, requiring a special oscillator rig for installation of the piles.
-Larger, deeper piles mean fewer piles are necessary, opening views from the Presidio to the bay.
+Many of the piles for the High Viaduct are 12 feet in diameter and required a special oscillator rig for installation.
+Because fewer piles were necessary, the large, deep piles have opened up stunning views from the Presidio to the Bay.

 The new parkway will allow pedestrians and bicyclists to cross over or under Doyle Drive in accordance with the Presidio Trails and Bikeways Master Plan.

-The new parkway will have larger 11- and 12-foot lanes to accommodate buses and provide an improved experience for drivers.
+The new parkway has larger 11- and 12-foot lanes to accommodate buses and provide an improved experience for drivers.

 Each weekday, nearly 120,000 vehicles travel between Marin and San Francisco over the Golden Gate Bridge along Doyle Drive.